 The Beaver Street Bridge Replacement project is currently under construction.
-The Contractor, Northern Construction, will be installing erosion control and sewer bypass in preparation for demolition of the existing bridge.
-The bridge will be out of service from April through mid-August 2019.
+Utility companies are currently relocating overhead utilities.
+Bridge work is expected to begin mid-August.
 Separate vehicular and pedestrian detours will be in place for the duration of the work.

 A neighborhood meeting for the Beaver Street Bridge Replacement was held on April 4, 2019 at the Woodrow Wilson School, 169 Leland Street.
-City staff and consultants will present plans for the bridge replacement on Beaver Street near the Mary Dennison Park playground.
-This project includes the installation of a new bridge with drainage, sidewalk and safety improvements.
-The project will require a full time vehicular and pedestrian detour during the spring and summer of this year.
+City staff and consultants presented plans for the bridge replacement on Beaver Street near the Mary Dennison Park playground.
+The project includes the installation of a new bridge with drainage, sidewalk and safety improvements.
+The project will require a full time vehicular and pedestrian detour during the spring and summer of 2019.